 Lindsey Clayton

-Best Big City Marathons: A traditional squat will help you activate your quads, hamstrings, glutes and core.
+Why it works: A traditional squat will help you activate your quads, hamstrings, glutes and core.
 Add weights to the equation, Clayton says, and you’ll strengthen these muscles even more, for a power-packed stride.

-and creator of this workout: Stand with feet shoulder-width apart, toes turned slightly out.
+How to do it: Stand with feet shoulder-width apart, toes turned slightly out.
 Hold a dumbbell in each hand, resting lightly on shoulders.
 Send hips down and back, bending knees to lower into a squat (just like you’re about to sit in a chair).
 Go as low as possible without feeling discomfort in joints, dropping chest, or lifting heels off the floor.
 Pause, then push through feet to stand back up.
 Repeat.

 5. Downdog Drag With Knee Drive